jeti20/Santa-Saving-Christmas/README.md

 # Santa-Saving-Christmas

+You can play the game on Itch.io ---> https://dehydrogenase.itch.io/

 A platform game in which you have to collect gifts, avoid enemies and reach the Christmas tree.

 ![image](https://github.com/user-attachments/assets/4d166694-1139-4a19-b325-8e314175daeb)